Tenama-hub/Legion_Linux_Guide/README.md

 | **[Kubuntu](https://kubuntu.org/)** | • Ships with KDE Plasma by default. <br>• Secure Boot configured by default.<br>• Minimal install skips snaps (if you are interested in that) <br>• Huge documentation, inherits Ubuntu's popularity.<br>• Available in both non-LTS or LTS. <br>• Everything works out of the box. | • Non-LTS variants aren't as "stable" as the LTS counterpart. <br> • Inherits Ubuntu's choices, but it's not that big of a deal. | [Post-Install Guide](https://github.com/Tenama-hub/Lenovo_Legion_Linux-Guide/blob/main/ubuntu%26kubuntu_post_install_guide.md) |
 | **[Linux Mint](https://linuxmint.com/)** | • Comes with Cinnamon as the primary desktop environment (Other editions offer XFCE/MATE).<br>• Ships with many useful tools pre-installed.<br>• Cinnamon edition supports customizable touchpad gestures.<br>• Stable release model focused on reliability. | • Uses older package bases and technologies, which may affect newer hardware support.<br>• Still relies on X11, which is behind certain modern features (dual screens may not work as intended for example).<br>• Secure Boot setup requires manual signing post-install. | [Post-Install Guide](https://github.com/Tenama-hub/Linux_guide_for_Legion/blob/main/linux_mint_post_install_guide.md) |

-If you feel adventurous...<br> Try out these distributions that are highly praised by the Linux community.
+If you feel adventurous...<br> Try out these distributions that are highly praised by the Linux community:
 | Name | Pros | Cons | Links |
 | ------------- | ------------- | ------------- | ------------- |
 | **[Bazzite](https://bazzite.gg/)** | • Comes with Plasma/Gnome by default<br>• Pre-installed Steam, Nvidia drivers and codecs<br>• Can be used for any use case, not just gaming<br>• Great alternative to SteamOS<br>• Very hard to break and requires little to no maintenance due to its "atomic" nature<br>• Atomic distribution based on Fedora.
 Updates can be done in the background and are relatively quick | • Apps can only be installed as Flatpaks, AppImages, HomeBrew or through Distrobox/Kontainer.<br>• You cannot do system-level changes like on traditional distros, unless you create your own fork of the project.<br>• Support outside their official Discord leaves more to be desired.<br>• No secure boot post-install.
 Needs to be signed manually (can be done through Ujust) <br> • Uses more power on idle than other distros (could be a bug) | [Post-Install Guide](https://docs.bazzite.gg/General/Installation_Guide/post-installation/) |
 | **[EndeavourOS](https://endeavouros.com/)** | • Comes with Plasma by default.
 Can install a different desktop environment during the installation process (same for the bootloader)<br>• Pure Arch Linux experience, with several tools and tuning done to get you up and running<br>• Bleeding edge distribution based on Arch Linux, which means you will get frequent updates<br>• Nvidia drivers pre-installed<br>• Great documentation & community | • More terminal focused, as it doesn't come bundled with a GUI package manager.<br>• Updates can go bad due to it's bleeding edge nature and you will experience several bugs here and there.<br>• AUR isn't the safest place to get your packages from.<br>• Requires prior linux knowledge in order to properly use it.
 Not suitable for newbies or for production environments.<br>• No secure boot post-install.
 Needs to be signed manually. | |
 | **[CachyOS](https://cachyos.org/)** | • Comes with Plasma by default.
 Can install a different desktop environment during the installation process (same for the bootloader)<br>• Pre-configured snapshots in case updates go bad (If you choose BTRFS+Limine by default)<br>• One-click install for gaming packages (Steam, Lutris, Heroic, Mangohud with Goverlay + libraries needed) + nvidia drivers pre-installed<br>• A functional software center that allows installing AUR and Flatpaks<br>• Bleeding edge distribution based on Arch Linux, which means you will get frequent updates<br>• Optimized for your hardware, meaning you can get a boost in performance<br>• Great documentation | • "Optimizations" can be a hit or miss on some scenarios.<br>• Updates can go bad due to it's bleeding edge nature and you will experience several bugs here and there.<br>• AUR isn't the safest place to get your packages from.<br>• Requires prior linux knowledge in order to properly use it.
 Not suitable for newbies or for production environments.<br>• No secure boot post-install.
 Needs to be signed manually. | [Post-Install guide](https://wiki.cachyos.org/configuration/post_install_setup/) |

-# __Distributions to avoid__
+# __Distributions to reconsider using__
 | Name | Reason |
 | ------------- | ------------- |
 | **Debian (stable branch)** | Unless you use Debian Sid/testing, updates are released very slowly and packages tend to get outdated pretty quick. |